umarov90/DeepCellState/README.md

 [models 2](https://drive.google.com/file/d/1SHHTXpJBZoBhwqK0vvlw9bmwhPv16K3n/view?usp=sharing) (all models used in the paper)

 Extract them into the same directory as the data folder.
+Both tf_analysis.py and gene_importance_analysis.py require best_autoencoder_ext_val to be in the same folder as data folder.

 This is how DeepCellState models can be used in a custom script to make predictions: